araxiaonline/Delves/README.md

 ---

 ### **Sandfury Delve**
 > *Deep within the desert, the Sandfury trolls, led by Souse San Rhazon and Xantosh, practice forbidden magics.
 Their ranks are filled with Axe Throwers, Firecallers, and Shadowcasters, all bound to dark purposes.
-The air is thick with plague as they seek to awaken ancient powers beneath the sand.
-Only the brave can face Chief Runetusk and his bloodthirsty kin to stop their rise.*
+The air is thick with plague as they seek to awaken ancient powers beneath the sand.*

 | **Enemy**               | **Entry ID** | **Type** |
 |-------------------------|--------------|----------|